-Saudi crown prince visits France to share his ‘new vision’
+Saudi crown prince visits France, seeks strategic partner

 PARIS (AP) — The crown prince of Saudi Arabia is making his first official visit to France, which is hoping to profit from his shake-up of the conservative kingdom.

-No big contracts are expected to be signed during the visit of Mohammed bin Salman, but a “strategic partnership” is to be announced Tuesday with French President Emmanuel Macron.
+No big weapons contracts are expected to be signed during the visit of Mohammed bin Salman, but a “strategic partnership” is to be announced Tuesday with French President Emmanuel Macron.
 French media say the prince arrives Sunday.

-France is hoping for Saudi investments in technology, renewable energy, health and tourism.
-The influential crown prince is expected to visit the Paris startup incubator Station F.
+The 32-year-old heir to the Saudi throne, now at the center of the kingdom’s power structure, has instigated major reforms to shed the kingdom’s austere image.
+Changes include giving women the right to drive, introducing concerts and promising movie theaters.

-Demonstrators will greet the prince with protests over the Saudi-led coalition’s strikes in Yemen to fight Iran-backed Houthi rebels.
+France hopes to join in that march toward the future by possibly investing in sectors like technology, renewable energy, health and tourism that Saudi Arabia wants to develop, an official with Macron’s office said.
+That includes developing a UNESCO heritage desert site.

 Most Read Business Stories